Mahmoud-Ayoub/Data_Structures/Stack/README.md

 ## Stack
-Stack is a linear data structure which follows a particular order (LIFO) in which the operations are performed
+is a linear data structure which follows a particular order (LIFO) in which the operations are performed

 ## Applications of Stack
 * Memory Management